Loughborough Students' Union: Weekly events

 At night, Loughborough Students' Union hosts various nights suitable for all students.

 Happy Mondays is a weekly arts event, run in collaboration with Loughborough University Arts.

-Stuesday is the union's 'silly' night, offering cheaper drink deals and cheesy music for a relaxed evening.
+Stuesday is co-hosted by sports teams and student societies, offering drink deals and music.

 Hey Ewe, on a Wednesday evening, is traditionally the night to celebrate Loughborough's sporting successes from BUCS Wednesday.
 Three rooms of music are open all night with different events and performers frequently on offer throughout the night.
 Previous events include a Fifa Tournament and a Darts Competition.

 FND has, for over 30 years, been Loughborough's premier night out.
 Every Friday, the Union opens its doors to thousands of students and frequent performers.
 FND is considered to be the biggest student club night in the UK.

 Subversion is LSU's fortnightly alternative night.
 Every other Saturday, Rock, Emo, Punk, Metal music and everything in between are provided by LSU's Rock Society DJs.

 Unity is a monthly event aimed at International Students.
 Global music is played all night and there are games on offer.